bitnami/charts/bitnami/multus-cni/README.md

 <!--- app-name: Multus CNI -->

-# Bitnami package for Multus CNI
+# Bitnami Secure Images Helm chart for Multus CNI

 Multus is a CNI plugin for Kubernetes clusters.
 Written in Go, features adding multiple network interfaces to pods.